 Interested in learning about other ways NSTA is supporting teachers and families?
 Visit the NSTA homepage.

-In today's task, How do asteroids cross Earth's path?, students experience the Chelyabinsk meteor phenomenon and engage in modeling and use the thinking tools of cause and effect to try to explain how an asteroid from the asteroid belt becomes a meteor on Earth.
-This phenomenon could be used to anchor a physics, astronomy, or Earth Science science.
+In today's task, How do asteroids cross Earth's path?, students experience the Chelyabinsk meteor phenomenon and engage in modeling and use the thinking tools of cause-and-effect to try to explain how an asteroid from the asteroid belt becomes a meteor on Earth.
+This phenomenon could be used to anchor a physics, astronomy, or Earth Science sequence of lessons.

 Tell your students, "I saw an intriguing phenomenon I want to share with you."
-Ask students to create a space in their science notebooks (or grab a sheet of paper) to record noticings and any questions that come up as they observe the phenomenon.
+Ask students to create a space in their science notebooks (or use a sheet of paper) to record their "noticings" and any questions that arise as they observe the phenomenon.

-Notes about the Russian Meteor Caught on Camera video: (1)The newscasters use the word "meteorite" incorrectly; students will be introduced to the naming convention in the third video so it doesn't need to be addressed here; and (2) after students view the video emphasize that while the Chelyabinsk meteor was not caused by the known asteroid passing close by Earth that day, it was an asteroid (or part of an asteroid) that entered Earth's atmosphere.
+Notes about the Russian Meteor Caught on Camera video—(1)The newscasters use the word meteorite incorrectly; students will be introduced to the naming convention in the third video, so it doesn't need to be addressed here.
+(2) After students view the video, emphasize that while the Chelyabinsk meteor was not caused by the known asteroid passing close by Earth that day, it was an asteroid (or part of an asteroid) that entered Earth's atmosphere.
 (Two near-Earth asteroids in one day?!
 Yes!)